FAQ

 Range Usage

-As a condition of our approval for permits from the City of St. Peters, patrons under the age of twenty-one (21), but at least thirteen (13) years of age, may shoot if accompanied by a person at least twenty-one (21) years of age or older.
+Age requirements are (13) years of age, if accompanied by a person at least twenty-one (21) years of age or older.
 Members with an active military identification shall be exempt from the minimum age requirement of twenty-one (21).

 • Not have been found guilty of any felony offense.